 Also of interest is that Suffolk has more people living here who work in computers and math than 95% of the places in the US.

 Suffolk is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

-The overall education level of Suffolk citizens is substantially higher than the typical US community, as 29.48% of adults in Suffolk have at least a bachelor's degree, and the average American community has 21.84%.
+The education level of Suffolk citizens is substantially higher than the typical US community, as 30.99% of adults in Suffolk have at least a bachelor's degree.

 The most common language spoken in Suffolk is English.
-Other important languages spoken here include Spanish and Langs. of India.
+Other important languages spoken here include Spanish and French.